Understanding Water Types

 - Do not use household fans to dry the structure; air flow could spread contaminants.

 - Discard any food and/or products for personal hygiene and cleanliness if exposed to the contaminated areas.

-When you have a water damage, don't leave your property to chance.
-Call your local professionals at SERVPRO of Lancaster East at 717-519-0767!
+When you have water damage, don't leave your property to chance.
+Call your local SERVPRO professionals at 717-519-0767!